ethankennerly/as2cs/README.md

 * Strict condition without whitespace around operator: a===b object.ReferenceEquals(a,b)
+* Tolerate Unicode byte-order-marker at start of the file.
 * Distinguish order of operators that will be translated verbatim.
 * Logging.
 Instead, wrap ActionScript trace and Unity C# Debug.Log in Toolkit.log.
 * Anonymous function.